How (And Where) to Go on a Budget-Friendly Holiday

 Check out this list of caravan parks to get you started thinking about destinations that would be near enough to you for a long weekend.

 If you already have a tent and other camping gear, this is even more helpful for making it budget friendly.
-Another option is partnering up with a family or friends who camp and either borrowing equipment or going on holiday with them and offer to use your car to get to the location and pay for petrol.
+Another option is partnering up with a family or friends who camp and either borrowing equipment or going on holiday with them and offering to use your car to get to the location and pay for petrol.

 Get a hotel deal

 If camping just isn’t your thing or you don’t own any equipment, then try your hand at getting a really good deal on your accommodation at the location of your choice.
 Try out deal sites like Wotif or Hotels Combined to find a great deal on your hotel for the weekend.
 Some of the best cheap holiday destinations are less popular but still offer amazing things to do!
 Try regional NSW towns like Dubbo, which has a great zoo and local attractions like Wellington Caves.

 If you can be flexible on your dates, you’ll have even better luck scoring the best price.
 Research a few different places and you’re also likely to get a better deal on your hotel.